davelively14/locorum/README.md

 - Populate phone for each result
 - Populate url_result for each result
 - Change results
-  - url_result for backends: CityGrid, Google, Local, WhitePages, Yahoo
+  - url_result for backends: CityGrid, Google, Local, WhitePages
-  - Phone number for backends: CityGrid, Google, Local, WhitePages, Yahoo
+  - Phone number for backends: CityGrid, Google, Local, WhitePages
 - Add CSV input (and/or excel?)

 ## Long term to do list